quiltingcode/happening-react-frontend/README.md

 ![Comments - not logged in](images/comments-none.jpg)

 Any comments that have been posted about this event are displayed, regardless of login status.
-If the user logs in they will see a comment form above the existing comments where they can post their own comment to the event.
+If the user logs in they will see a comment form above the existing comments where they can post their own comments about the event for other users to read.

 ![Comments](images/comments.jpg)